 2. We misunderstand love because we've forgotten that love is our essence, our true nature.
 We are born of love and are made of love.
 It dwells within us from the moment we are conceived.
 But we forget this and believe we must seek for love outside of ourselves.
 In reality, we don't have to seek for love because we don't lack for love.
 We must remember that we already are love.
 All we have to do is learn how to access it inside, and share it from our natural state of fullness and wholeness.

 3. We try to control love because we aren't very good at it, we misunderstand it, and then we blame it for our pain and suffering.
 Trying to control the flow and structure of love distorts it.
 Then it isn't genuine love anymore, it's fear.
 GENUINE love arises naturally, is unbiased, is unconditional, is freely shared, and is infinitely available to us.
 We just don't "get" this yet, so what we end up experiencing instead is a conditioned version of love that flows out of our fear instead of our heart.
 When we base our thoughts, words, and actions in fear, we are destined to create suffering.

 So, how do we get ourselves back to a more genuine state of loving?
 This is the BIG question, right?
 We all yearn for a sense of love and belonging.
 It's a primal, basic need.
 And as so many spiritual teachers have said before me, it starts with genuinely loving ourselves.
 This is absolute, and is why self-love is a central focus of my After A Breakup H.E.L.P. program.
 Why is self-love so hard for us?

 Well, before we go there, I want to answer a question that comes up regularly with clients when we talk about genuine loving.
-Pop on over to PART 3 to read about that.
+It has to do with being a doormat.
+Pop on over to PART 3 to read about it.